nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 When users do specify a note, they may explicitly specify an empty note (i.e. `o/` with no value).
 This is not outright rejected for the convenience of users, since empty notes are allowed.
 However, users may have forgotten to specify a value for the note, which may result in the app's behaviour differing from users' expectations.
-We plan to display an additional warning message for commands like `add`, so that users may check if their specifying of an empty note is intentional.
+We plan to display an additional warning message for commands like `add`, so that users may check if their specifying of empty notes is intentional.